andrsem/dev_notebook/lib/programming_fundamentals/principles/solid.md

 - do not implement any stricter validation rules on input parameters that are implemented by the parent class
 - the return value of a method of the superclass needs to comply with the same rules as the superclass methods return value
-- in order to follow LSP the subclass must enhance functionality, but not reduce functionality
+- to follow LSP the subclass must enhance functionality, but not reduce the functionality

 ## Interface Segregation Principle ISP